Vegan Junk Food

 As a matter of point, a lot of people don’t know that Oreos, Duncan Hines Cakes, Jell-O Instant Pudding, Bac-O’s, Pillsbury Crescent Rolls, Ritz Crackers, unfrosted Pop-Tarts, Nutter Butter cookies, Krispy Kreme fruit pies, Super Pretzel frozen pretzels, Dairy Queen Star Kiss Bars, Sara Lee cherry pie, Ghirardelli Double Chocolate brownie mix, Keebler Fudge Pops, and many Frito-Lay and Nabisco product – are ‘vegan’ and non-dairy.

 When I began my healthy journey, I weighed 350 lbs.!
 I lost over 100 lbs. in the first 6 months!
-You can read more about what I did here: How I Lost Over 100 Pounds Eating Mindfully.
 In 8 months, my blood pressure was down to 100/67 and my blood testing was perfect.
 I was happy to inform my pill-prescribing-physician that I did it without any medications, without bariatric surgery, without a weight loss program, and without killing myself exercising!
 I am not saying I am so awesome, I am merely stating facts.
 I went from barely able to walk and climb stairs, to walking daily, climbing stairs without issues, and being able to ride my bicycle again!
 I got my life back in under a year and reversed the ill health that I had.
 I guarantee you that I was not eating vegan junk food!
+I have now lost over 160 pounds!

 For those that wish to be more lean than fluffy on a plant based diet, I have a few quick suggestions: